 If you’re taking photographs yourself, bear the following points in mind:

-Cameras produce better-quality images than phones: they will be of higher resolution and look better online.
+- Cameras generally produce better quality images than phones: they will be of higher resolution and look better online.
 Grainy, low-resolution images are not the best advert for your work.

 Copyright for online images